OHDSI/WhiteRabbit/docs/WhiteRabbit.md

 * Maximum
 * Quartiles: q1, median, q3 (sampled)

-The "Numeric stats reservoir size" defines the number of values that will be stored for calculation of the numeric statistics.
+When selecting the option for scanning numerical statistics, the parameter "Numeric stats reservoir size" can be set.
+This defines the number of values that will be stored for calculation of the numeric statistics.
 These values will be randomly sampled from the field values in the scan report.
 If the number of values is smaller than the set reservoir size, then the standard deviation and three quartile boundaries are the exact population statistics.
 Otherwise, the statistics are approximated based on a representative sample.
 The average, minimum and maximum are always true population statistics.
 For dates, the standard deviation of dates is given in days.
 The other date statistics are converted to a date representation.